soodoku/tldr/summaries/69_who_gets_what.md

 ## Who Gets What and Why (Alvin Roth)

+### Gale-Shapley

+Setup:

+Students have ranked preferences over schools
+Schools have ranked preferences over students
+Schools have limited capacity (number of spots)

+Algorithm:

+Round 1: Every student proposes to their #1 choice school School decisions: Each school tentatively accepts their most preferred students (up to capacity), rejects the rest Round 2: Rejected students propose to their #2 choice school School decisions: Schools compare new proposals with current tentative matches, keep the best overall, reject others
+Continue: Until no rejections occur

 ### 1. Thin Markets

 Every field of wheat can be a little different.
 For that reason, wheat used to be sold “by sample”—that is, buyers would take a sample of the wheat and evaluate it before making an offer to buy.
 It was a cumbersome process, and it often involved buyers and sellers who had successfully transacted in the past maintaining a relationship with one another....